pablo-abc/felte/packages/site/markdown/docs/latest/solid/en/migrating.md

 The rest of the stores are still signals just like before, but now they can optionally accept a function as an argument to obtain a derived value.

+### Observables

+Although undocumented, we used to return a property `observables` from `createForm` that contained all stores in the form of observables.
+This is no longer the case since the new `setters` (mentioned in the next section) fulfill the role of `update` and `set`.

 ### Helpers

 The returned helpers have changed.